rabbitmq/cluster-operator/docs/examples/import-https-url-definition/README.md

 Check out `rabbitmq.yaml` as an example.

 Importing a very large definition cluster with several thousands of queues like in the example takes a good amount of memory and in general computation resources.
-For the example let's run it with a good amount of memory like 8GB and at leaste 2 cpu to be sure.
+For the example let's run it with a good amount of memory like 8GB and at least 2 cpu to be sure.

 Keep in mind that exported definitions contain all broker objects, including users.
 This means that the default-user credentials will be imported from the definitions, and will not be the one which is generated at the creation of the deployment as a kubernetes secret object.